-- 7.1 Continue to monitor and comment through the federal regulatory process on mining activities proposed or ongoing within Pima County with the goal of minimizing long-term adverse impacts of those operations and having any required mitigation provided within the area of actual impact. - 7.2 Support mining activities that generally provide mitigation offsets in accordance with the established County conservation guidelines. - 7.3 Continue to encourage advanced mining and resource extraction technology evolution to max1m1ze recoverable economic minerals and minimize impacts to air, water and ecosystem resources of the County. - 7.4 Continue to pursue reclamation efforts related to past mining activities and encourage relocation, stabilization and reforming of mine disposal sites and/or tailings disposals. - 7.5 Promote use of renewable water supplies for all mining activities within Pima County.
+- 7.1.
+Continue to monitor and comment through the federal regulatory process on mining activities proposed or ongoing within Pima County with the goal of minimizing long-term adverse impacts of those operations and having any required mitigation provided within the area of actual impact. - 7.2.
+Support mining activities that generally provide mitigation offsets in accordance with the established County conservation guidelines. - 7.3.
+Continue to encourage advanced mining and resource extraction technology evolution to maximize recoverable economic minerals and minimize impacts to air, water and ecosystem resources of the County. - 7.4.
+Continue to pursue reclamation efforts related to past mining activities and encourage relocation, stabilization and reforming of mine disposal sites and/or tailings disposals. - 7.5.
+Promote use of renewable water supplies for all mining activities within Pima County.

-8 ENHANCING OUR RELATIONSHIP WITH MEXICO
+8. ENHANCING OUR RELATIONSHIP WITH MEXICO

-- 8.1 Identify distribution companies in Pima County to provide locations for engineering, quality control and distribution support for companies in the maquiladora industry. - 82 Complete the County web page to serve as a regional resource and too! to attract business and investment from Mexico. - Continue to foster relationships on both sides of the border to increase border-crossing efficiency and to make Arizona POEs more competitive with quicker access and easier use. - 84 Continue to promote development of infrastructure that maximizes our unique geographic location at the crossroads of the north/south and east/west trade routes. - 85 Continue advocating at the federal level to increase Customs staffing to expedite border crossing for trucks and trains.
+- 8.1 Identify distribution companies in Pima County to provide locations for engineering, quality control and distribution support for companies in the maquiladora industry. - 8.2 Complete the County economic development web page to serve as a regional resource and tool to attract business and investment from Mexico. - 8.3 Continue to foster relationships on both sides of the border to increase border-crossing efficiency and to make Arizona POEs more competitive with quicker access and easier use. - 8.4 Continue to promote development of infrastructure that maximizes our unique geographic location at the crossroads of the north/south and east/west trade routes. - 8.5 Continue advocating at the federal level to increase Customs staffing to expedite border crossing for trucks and trains. - 8.6 Continue our efforts with Sun Corridor Inc. and PAG to assist the Maquiladora industry in Sonora, Mexico in developing local, more reliable supply chains for materials and manufacturing-related services.

-- 86 Continue our efforts with Sun Corridor, Inc. and PAG to assist the maquiladora industry in Sonora, Mexico in developing local, more reliable supply chains for materials and manufacturing-related Services. - 87 Continue to foster the COUNTY'S positive relationship with the Consulate of Mexico in Tucson to help facilitate the establishment and expansion of Mexican businesses in our region. - 88 Continue financial support of Visit Tucson and its efforts to encourage Mexican tourism in Pima County, including enhancing medical tourism through partnerships with our region's wellness community. - Maintain a regular County presence at the Visit Tucson (Vamos-A-Tucson) office in Hermosillo, Mexico to encourage and facilitate Mexican companies doing business in Pima County. - 8.10 Continue efforts to increase Mexican Major League Baseball, including Spring Training and Spring Training games, at Kino Sports Complex.
+- 8.7 Continue to foster the County's positive relationship with the Consulate of Mexico in Tucson to help facilitate the establishment and expansion of Mexican businesses in our region. - 8.8 Continue financial support of Visit Tucson and its efforts to encourage Mexican tourism in Pima County, including enhancing medical tourism through partnerships with our region's wellness community. - 8.9 Maintain a regular County presence at the Visit Tucson (Vamos-A-Tucson) office in Hermosillo, Mexico to encourage and facilitate Foreign Direct Investment and Mexican companies doing business in Pima County. - 8.10 Continue efforts to increase Mexican Major League Baseball, including Spring Training and Spring Training games, at Kino Sports Complex.

-9 ENHANCING OUR RELATIONSHIP WITH CANADA
+9. ENHANCING OUR RELATIONSHIP WITH CANADA

-- 9.1 Quantify the economic impact of Canadian real estate investment in Pima County and develop a strategy to increase it. - 9.2 Coordinate directly with the CABC to facilitate Canadian FDI in Pima County, promote Pima County exports and enhance tourism. - 9.3 Work with Canadian and Mexican business interests to identify economic development opportunities in Pima County for Canadian companies seeking proximity to the markets and industries of Mexico. - 9.4 Conduct a comprehensive inventory of Canadian companies in Pima County to identify corporate expansion and retention opportunities and to identify supply chain needs that could Jead to expanded economic development in the region. - 9.5 Work with Visit Tucson and other interested parties to expand air Service between Pima County and Canadian airports. - 9.6 Work with the CABC, Visit Tucson, Tucson Airport Authority and other interested parties to create opportunities for sports training at Kino Sports Complex. - 9.7 Work with the Tucson Airport Authority to prioritize a direct flight to one of the key provinces in Canada once a direct East Coast flight is attained.
+- 9.1 Quantify the economic impact of Canadian real estate investment in Pima County and develop a strategy to increase it. - 9.2 Coordinate directly with the CABC to facilitate Canadian FDI in Pima County, promote Pima County exports and enhance tourism. - 9.3 Work with Canadian and Mexican business interests to identify economic development opportunities in Pima County for Canadian companies seeking proximity to the markets and industries of Mexico. - 9.4 Conduct a comprehensive inventory of Canadian companies in Pima County to identify corporate expansion and retention opportunities and to identify supply chain needs that could lead to expanded economic development in the region. - 9.5 Work with Visit Tucson and other interested parties to expand air service between Pima County and Canadian airports. - 9.6 Work with the CABC, Visit Tucson, Tucson Airport Authority and other interested parties to create opportunities for sports training at Kino Sports Complex. - 9.7 Work with the Tucson Airport Authority to prioritize a direct flight to one of the key provinces in Canada once a direct East Coast flight is attained.